grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 >
 >  -- Shang Tsung, Mortal Kombat The Movie

 The above quote took place just before a [fighting scene](https://www.youtube.com/watch?v=b0vhGEGJC8g) in which a nameless warrior jumped at Sub-Zero only to be frozen and broken into multiple pieces upon hitting the wall.
 The scene was not spectacular in terms of fighting technique or length.
 Also, the nameless guy didn't even try hard -- the only thing he did was to jump only to be hit by a freezing ball, which, by the way, he actually could see coming.
-It looked a lot like the fight was set up only to showcase Sub-Zero’s freezing ability.
+It looked a lot like the fight was set up only to showcase Sub-Zero's freezing ability.
 Guess what?
 In this chapter, we're ging to do roughly the same thing -- set up a fake, easy scenario just to showcase some of the basic TDD elements!

-The previous chapter was filled with a lot of theory and philosophy, don’t you think?
+The previous chapter was filled with a lot of theory and philosophy, don't you think?
 I really hope you didn't fall asleep while reading it.
 To tell you the truth, we need to grasp much more theory until we are really able to write real-world applications using TDD.
 To compensate for this somehow, I propose we take a side trip from the trail and try what we already learned on a quick and easy example.
 As we go through the example, you might wonder how on earth could you possibly write real applications the way we will write our simple program.
 Don't worry, I will not show you all the tricks yet, so treat it as a "taste of things to come".
 In other words, the example will be as close to real world problems as the fight between Sub-Zero and nameless ninja was to real martial arts fight, but will show you some of the elements of TDD process.

 ## Let me tell you a story

 Meet Johnny and Benjamin, two developers from Buthig Company.
-Johnny is quite fluent in programming and Test-Driven Development, while Benjamin is an intern under Johnny’s mentorship and is eager to learn TDD.
+Johnny is quite fluent in programming and Test-Driven Development, while Benjamin is an intern under Johnny's mentorship and is eager to learn TDD.
 They are on their way to their customer, Jane, who requested their presence as she wants them to write a small program for her.
 Along with them, we will see how they interact with the customer and how Benjamin tries to understand the basics of TDD.
 Like you, Benjamin is a novice so his questions may reflect yours.
 However, if you find anything explained in not enough details, do not worry -- in the next chapters, we will be expanding on this material.

 ## Act 1: The Car